skillenza-com/MishMash-India-2020/.github/ISSUE_TEMPLATE/hackathon-submission.md

 ## ℹ️ Project information
 _Please complete all applicable._

-- **Theme**: _[You can select any one theme from - XR/Mobility/FinTech/Deep Tech or Machine Learning/Ed-Tech/Social Impact]
+ **Note**: You can select any one theme from - XR/Mobility/FinTech/Deep Tech or Machine Learning/Ed-Tech/Social Impact

- - **Themes**:- _Mobility, FinTech and Ed-Tech are Open Innovation Themes_
+ 1. **Themes**:- _Mobility, FinTech and Ed-Tech are Open Innovation Themes_
-- **Theme**:- _XR has 3 sub-categories that you can choose from:- Epidemic, Urban, Remake_
+ 2. **Theme**:- _XR has 3 sub-categories that you can choose from:- Epidemic, Urban, Remake_
-- **Theme**:- _Deep Tech or Machine Learning is sponsored by UNILEVER and has 3 Problem Statements.
+ 3. **Theme**:- _Deep Tech or Machine Learning is sponsored by UNILEVER and has 3 Problem Statements.
 If you pick this theme, you need to declare which problem statement you are going to work on_
 - **Theme**:- _Social Impact has only 1 Problem Statement - So, if you pick this theme you just need to select this Theme and say you will work on the Problem Statement in the Idea Brief Field_

 - **Project Name**:
 - **Short Project Description**: _One line crisp description of your project_
 - **Team Name**: